 As it turns out, clutter can have a huge impact on our mood and self-esteem.
 A study conducted by Havas Worldwide showed that half of us don’t really need all that stuff to be happy.

-Having too much clutter can damage your mental health on top of making your house more difficult to clean, which only stresses you out more.
-Conversely, coming home to a clean, organized home after a long day at work will put you in a more peaceful frame of mind, allowing you to relax and better handle stress.
+Having too much clutter can damage your mental and physical health on top of making your house more difficult to clean, which only stresses you out more.
+Conversely, coming home to a clean, organized home after a long day at work will put you in a more peaceful frame of mind, allowing you to relax and handle stress better.

 The Psychology of Cleanliness

-The University of California published a study showing that when people come home to a messy house, it interferes with the body’s production of cortisol, a hormone responsible for relieving stress.
+According to a study published by The University of California, when people come home to a messy house, it interferes with the body’s production of cortisol, a hormone responsible for relieving stress.

 That’s because people feel obligated to clean up the mess, even when they don’t have the energy or motivation to do it, which only causes further stress.
 Another study in which 3,000 people reported having stress and anxiety showed that with regular, vigorous housework, they were able to decrease those symptoms by as much as 20%.

 Cleaning your house can also serve as an outlet for energy and negative emotions.
-Tidying up your home and creating a nicer atmosphere by clearing the clutter, dirt, and dust makes you feel more relaxed and at ease.
+Keeping a tidy home and creating a nicer atmosphere by clearing the clutter, dirt, and dust makes you feel more relaxed and at ease.

 Need to get rid of clutter fast?BOOK NOW ❯